Elements of the Stochastic Calculus for a Class of Boltzmann type processes and Application to Regularity of Densities: Introduction

-{\bf Organization of the paper } In Section 2 we first properly define the characterizing terms $p_0,B,\gamma,M$ of the class of $N$-particle Boltzmann type processes we are dealing with.
+In Section 2 we first properly define the characterizing terms $p_0,B,\gamma,M$ of the class of $N$-particle Boltzmann type processes we are dealing with.
 We then carry out preliminary finite dimensional partial integrations in order to prepare the infinite dimensional ones of the following section.

 In Section 3 we collect all items of the calculus we use in the paper.
 In particular we adopt a certain object from the Malliavin calculus on Riemannian manifolds, the flow equation of Theorem \ref{Theorem3.6}.
 Derivatives along solutions to this equation result in certain directional derivatives based on which the gradient and, after integration by parts, the divergence are defined.